Pilgrimage to Italy - May 16, 2022

 We go to the heart of ancient Rome to the Mamertine Prison where St. Paul was kept in chains for his preaching of the Gospel.
 We have outside visits to the Forum, an ancient Roman marketplace, and the Coliseum, before visiting St. Clement’s Basilica.
 Built over the home of the fourth Pope, it holds great historical significance especially in its ancient fresco depicting Eucharistic worship at the end of the first century.
 At St. Peter in Chains, we see the actual chains that held St. Peter when he was imprisoned in Rome and view Michelangelo’s magnificent statue of Moses.
 At St. Mary Major we venerate the crib of Christ, view the famous icon painting attributed to St. Luke, and see inestimable artwork that makes Rome renowned throughout the world.

 Our morning begins at St. Paul Outside the Walls, the great church built by Constantine over the tomb of St. Paul.
 We journey into the lives of the martyrs as we visit the Catacombs of St. Callixtus.
 Here Christians celebrated the Mass in secret and buried the martyrs, including several popes.
 This afternoon we visit Santa Maria Vallicella the mother church of the Oratorians founded by St. Philip Neri in 1561.
 See its vaulted ceilings painted in golds and heavenly blues with outstanding frescos.
 Afterwards, we visit Sant’Agostino, built in honor of St. Augustine.
 It holds the tomb of his steadfast and faithful mother, St. Monica.
-This evening, enjoy dinner out in one of Rome’s many delightful restaurants.
+This evening, enjoy dinner out on your own in one of Rome’s many delightful restaurants.

 Begin your day in the heart of the Vatican: St. Peter’s Basilica, where we contemplate centuries of history of the Catholic Church.
 Here we see the life-like Pieta statue by Michelangelo, stunning paintings, and the importance of Eucharistic Adoration at the chapel renovated under the direction of St. John Paul II.
 We then tour the Vatican Museum that hosts artifacts from around the world, some of the greatest depictions of the Eucharist in art, papal apartments, hand-woven intricate tapestries, and the stunning hallway of maps from the 1500s.
 The most famous ceiling in the world awaits us inside the Sistine Chapel.
 Popes are elected under this ceiling and the faithful have continued to come and be awed by its splendor for centuries.

 The Scala Santa, or Holy Stairs, are prayed this morning by climbing them on your knees because they are so sacred.
 Christ walked on these 28 marble stairs at the home of Pontius Pilate to be condemned to death.
 For those who cannot climb the stairs on their knees there are other stairs available for walking up that also lead to the chapel at the top.
 Our prayerful experience continues with a visit to St. John Lateran, the Mother Church of the Roman Catholic faithful and the oldest basilica in Europe.
 Afterwards, it’s on to Rome’s lovely Trastevere District with medieval cobblestone streets and religious shrines decorating doorways.
 The main square is dominated by the 12th century Basilica di Santa Maria, a church full of classical wonders from glittering mosaics to the relics of the Holy Sponge and St. Apolonia.
 Our day continues with a visit to the Basilica di Santa Cecilia built atop her former home.
 One of the earliest martyrs of Rome, St. Cecilia survived a near-decapitation for three days and was the first saint whose body was found to be incorrupt.
 Enjoy a walking tour of some of Rome’s other famous sites, including the Piazza Navona, with Bernini’s lavish fountains, and the Pantheon with its unique dome that inspired Michelangelo.
 Guarantee another visit to Rome by throwing the traditional coin over your shoulder into the Trevi Fountain.
-Enjoy dinner out this evening in one of Rome’s many delightful restaurants.
+Enjoy dinner out on your own this evening in one of Rome’s many delightful restaurants.

 This morning, we join thousands of other pilgrims for a Papal Audience at St. Peter’s Basilica to hear the Pope’s words and receive his blessing – as his schedule allows.
 Afterwards, travel to St. Lawrence Outside the Walls, commemorating the martyrdom of St. Lawrence, one of the first deacons of Rome.
 Peek through one of the grates under the altar and you might see some of the ancient tunnels that led to a catacomb where he was first buried.
 The remains of the martyrs St. Justin and St. Stephen are also beneath the altar.
 This gem of a church also holds the body of Pope Pius IX who declared the Dogma of the Immaculate Conception of Mary.
-Visit the NAC – the North American College, where many seminarians from the US study for the priesthood, before sharing in a farewell dinner together this evening.
+Visit the NAC – the North American College, where many seminarians from the US study for the priesthood, before sharing in a farewell dinner together at a local restaurant this evening.

 Today we say “Ciao” to Italia and transfer to the airport for our return flight home, cherishing all of the wonderful memories and graces of this pilgrimage.